Supervised Learning and Large Language Model Benchmarks on Mental Health Datasets: Cognitive Distortions and Suicidal

 \subsection{Large language model and its applications in medical domain}

-The advent of Large Language Models (LLMs), such as OpenAI's ChatGPT~\cite{zhao2023survey}, has revolutionized the field of natural language processing~\cite{kaddour2023challenges}.
-These LLMs demonstrate emergent abilities that significantly outperform those of their smaller, pre-trained models \cite{wei2022emergent}.
-Initially conceived for understanding and generating human-like text, LLMs have found diverse applications ranging from content generation~\cite{liebrenz2023generating}, medical report assistant~\cite{jeblick2022chatgpt}, coding assistance~\cite{surameery2023use}, education~\cite{kasneci2023chatgpt}, and answering medical related questions~\cite{yeo2023assessing}.
-The sheer scale of these models enables them to generate complex, contextually relevant content.
-LLMs have garnered significant attention in medical domain~\cite{thirunavukarasu2023large}.
-For instance, Jiang et al.~\cite{jiang2023health} developed a clinical LLM named NYUTron to assist physicians and healthcare administrators in making time-sensitive decisions.
-This model can process on unstructured clinical notes from electronic health record.
-And it can achieve good performance with AUC score ranging from 78.7–94.9\%.
-The model has been successfully deployed in a prospective trial, indicating its potential for real-world application in providing point-of-care guidance to physicians.
+The advent of Large Language Models (LLMs) like OpenAI's ChatGPT~\cite{zhao2023survey} has revolutionized natural language processing~\cite{kaddour2023challenges}, significantly outperforming smaller models~\cite{wei2022emergent}.
+These models have diverse applications, including content generation~\cite{liebrenz2023generating}, medical report assistance~\cite{jeblick2022chatgpt}, coding assistance~\cite{surameery2023use}, education~\cite{kasneci2023chatgpt}, and answering medical-related questions~\cite{yeo2023assessing}.
+Their large size of model enables them to generate complex, contextually relevant content, and make them flexible for use in downstream task.